show_page.php1 : dt13.jpg

 HISTOPATHOLOGIC DESCRIPTION: Liver: Diffusely, portal areas are expanded by abundant fibrosis that extends between portal areas (portal bridging fibrosis), frequently surrounds, separates, and individualizes hepatic lobules, and contains numerous embedded variably-sized bile duct profiles (ductular reaction) admixed with few lymphocytes, plasma cells, and neutrophils.
 Multifocally bile canaliculi are expanded by variably-sized accumulations of green-brown bile pigment (cholestasis).
 Hepatocytes in these areas of cholestasis and adjacent to fibrotic portal areas are often swollen with pale, vacuolated cytoplasm (degeneration), or are shrunken with hypereosinophilic cytoplasm and nuclear pyknosis, karyorrhexis, or karyolysis (single cell death).
 There is also occasional loss of hepatic cord architecture with replacement by eosinophilic cellular and karyorrhectic debris, few neutrophils, macrophages, lymphocytes, and plasma cells (lytic necrosis).

-MORPHOLOGIC DIAGNOSIS: Liver: Fibrosis, portal and bridging, diffuse, moderate, with ductular reaction, cholestasis, hepatocellular degeneration and necrosis, and minimal lymphoplasmacytic cholangiohepatitis, polypay-cross, ovine.
+MORPHOLOGIC DIAGNOSIS: Liver: Fibrosis, portal and bridging, diffuse, moderate, with ductular reaction, cholestasis, hepatocellular degeneration and necrosis, and mild lymphoplasmacytic cholangiohepatitis, polypay-cross, ovine.

 ETIOLOGIC DIAGNOSIS: Mycotoxic hepatic fibrosis